-To gain the BTEC Level 4 HNC in Electrical and Electronic Engineering qualification you must achieve a minimum of 120 credits through both mandatory and optional modules which include:
+To gain the BTEC Level 4 HNC in Electrical and Electronic Engineering qualification you must achieve a minimum of 120 credits through completion of both mandatory and additional optional units which include:

 The course is delivered through various assignments that cover 120 credits over 2 years these will taught through practical demonstrations, workshops, and lectures.
 The programme is designed for part time mode of attendance for employed learners.

-You must successfully complete units that equal 120 credits at the end of the course, and you will achieve BTEC Higher National Certificate in Electrical and Electronic Engineering (RQF)
+You must successfully complete units that equal 120 credits at the end of the course, and you will achieve BTEC Higher National Certificate in Electrical and Electronic Engineering (RQF).

 If you have a learning difficulty or disability, please let us know when you apply.
 You will be offered support in your interview.
 If you need help completing your application, we can help with this too. https://www.solihull.ac.uk/uni-level-learner/student-services

-A level 3 BTEC National Qualification, 4 GCSEs grade C or level 4/5 and above, plus at least one A-Level or 2AS Levels (40 points), in an appropriate subject (Mathematics/Physics/Chemistry). https://www.ucas.com/undergraduate/what-and-where-study/entry-requirements/ucas-tariff-points
+A level 3 BTEC National Qualification, 4 GCSEs grade C or level 4/5 and above, plus at least one A-Levelor 2AS Levels (32 points), in an appropriate subject (Mathematics/Physics/Chemistry). https://www.ucas.com/undergraduate/what-and-where-study/entry-requirements/ucas-tariff-points

-You will need to provide your own scientific calculator and stationery such as folders, paper, note taking exercise book, and pens.
+You will need to provide your own scientific calculator and stationery such as folders, paper, notetaking exercise book, and pens.
 There indicative cost shown below for typical materials in support of learning: